rushikesh-sangar/Machine-learning-implementation/README.md

 # Machine Learning Implementation

-This repository contains Python implementations of core **Machine Learning algorithms** with a strong focus on **practical coding and intuition** rather than heavy mathematical theory.
+This repository contains Python implementations of core **Machine Learning algorithms** with a strong focus on **practical coding examples** rather than heavy mathematical theory.

 It is designed to help learners understand machine learning concepts through hands-on implementation using Python notebooks and scripts.